Live the #Vanlife in Alaska!

 The center compartment, located behind the front seats, opens up to reveal a large storage space.
 It provides plenty of room to store all your gear, pantry food, and other essentials.
 This compartment is topped with a cushion and serves as both part of the bed or as part of the bench seating.

-The tabletop is conveniently stored under the lid of this compartment.
-There is also a metal leg that can be set up to hold the tabletop in place.
+Store the tabletop conveniently under the compartment lid.
+Or set it up and use the metal leg to hold the tabletop in place.
 It takes less than a minute to set up the table and add in the cushions to create a backrest.

 The table set-up